paulmooreparks/Maize/README.md

 ## OS ABI

-The first six arguments to OS-level routines will be placed, from left to right, into the G, H, J, K, L, and M registers.
+The first ten arguments to OS-level routines will be placed, from left to right, into the R0, R1, R2, R3, R4, R5, R6, R7, R8, and R9 registers.
 Any remaining arguments will be pushed onto the stack.

 For example:

-    ; Call C function "void random_os_function(int32_t a, const char *b, size_t c, int32_t* d)" LD $0000`1234 R0            ; int32_t a
+    ; Call C function "void random_os_function(int32_t a, const char *b, size_t c, int32_t* d)" CP $0000`1234 R0            ; int32_t a
-    LD R9.H0 R1                 ; const char* b, assuming the pointer is in R9.H0
+    CP R9.H0 R1                 ; const char* b, assuming the pointer is in R9.H0
-    LD $0000`00FF R2            ; size_t c
+    CP $0000`00FF R2            ; size_t c
-    LD R8.H1 R3                 ; int32_t* d, assuming the pointer is in R8.H1
+    CP R8.H1 R3                 ; int32_t* d, assuming the pointer is in R8.H1
     CALL random_os_function

-The called routine will preserve R0-R9 and SP.
-Any other registers may not be preserved.
 Return values will placed into the RV register.
 For example:

     ; Implement C function "int add(int a, int b)"
-    LD R0 RV
+    CP R0 RV
     ADD R1 RV
     RET

-For syscalls, the same standard will be followed for syscall parameters.
+The same standard will be followed for syscall parameters.
 The syscall number will be placed into the R9 register prior to calling the interrupt.

     ; Output a string using sys_write
-    LD $01 R9               ; syscall 1 = sys_write
-    LD $01 R0               ; file descriptor 1 (STDOUT) in register R0
+    CP $01 R0               ; file descriptor 1 (STDOUT) in register R0
-    LD hello_world R1.H0    ; string address in register R1
+    CP hello_world R1.H0    ; string address in register R1
-    LD hello_world_end R2
+    CP hello_world_end R2
     SUB hello_world R2      ; string length in register R2
+    CP $01 R9               ; syscall 1 = sys_write
     INT $80                 ; call sys_write

 The same syscall may be made with the SYS instruction, which will execute the syscall directly.

-    ; Output a string using sys_write, calling directly via SYS instruction LD $01 R0               ; file descriptor 1 (STDOUT) in register G LD hello_world R1.H0    ; string address in register H LD hello_world_end R2
+    ; Output a string using sys_write, calling directly via SYS instruction CP $01 R0               ; file descriptor 1 (STDOUT) in register G CP hello_world R1.H0    ; string address in register H CP hello_world_end R2
     SUB hello_world R2      ; string length in register J
     SYS $01                 ; call sys_write